realA10001986/VSR/README.md

 ##### &#9654; Display off

 If this is checked, the LED display is switched off in night mode.
 Otherwise, it will be dimmed.

-##### &#9654; Button lights off

-If this is checked, the button lights are switched off in night mode.
-Otherwise, they will be dimmed.

 #### Settings for temperature display